kamino410/procam-calibration/README.md

 # procam-calibration

-This repository provides a source code to calibrate projector-camera system using a chessboard and structured light (the graycode patterns).
+This repository provides python scripts to calibrate projector-camera system using a chessboard and structured light (the gray codes).

 ## Requirement